slavaheroes/breil-algonauts-challenge/README.md

 `segment_anything_submission.py` - similar script as alexnet_submission but using Segment Anything model.

 `coco_image_matching.ipynb` - notebook to match ids of NSD images to the original images from COCO to get corresponding annotations.

+`clip` - folder with scripts using CLIP model

+> `feature_extractor.py` - extracts features from train/test images, and saves as .npy array.